Aktion AB: Radom District

 Aktion AB is considered to have begun in the GG's Radom District with 42 arrests of "leadership class" intelligentsia in Częstochowa and another hundred in Radomsko and Piotrków Trybunalski.
 Two months later, additional raids were carried out in most towns within the district, with another 63 coming in Częstochowa, 53 (mostly school principals and teachers) in Radomsko and 120 in Piotrków Trybunalski on 12 June.
 The largest raid, with Volksdeutsche, local militia raised from ethnically German Poles, brought in 280 poles in Tomaszów Mazowiecki, with another hundred taken prisoner in Sulejów.
 Later raids in the Skarżysko-Kamienna area led to another hundred arrests.
 The last wave took place in early August, primarily in the western area of the district, with 130 arrested in Piotrków Trybunalski and another 150 from Częstochowa and Radomsko.

 Most of the Radom District arrestees were sent to camps.
 A thousand from the early raids were taken to Sachsenhausen; in June a much smaller group was distributed among Auschwitz, Gross-Rosen and Dachau.
 Later prisoners were sent to Auschwitz, and in mid-August the last group was divided.
 Men were sent to Buchenwald and the women to Ravensbrück.

 The Standgerichten sentenced some prisoners to death.
 Mass executions began in mid-June, with 63 prisoners shot at the forest stadium in Kielce, with others killed there over the next month.
-Around the same time 117 Poles, mostly from Sandomierz, were shot in the woods near Góry Wysokie.
-On 29 June came one of the largest mass executions in the district with 760 prisoners killed in the Brzask Forest near Skarżysko-Kamienna, along with 19 residents of the village of Królewiec who had been detained during a raid on the Detached Unit.
-Concurrently, an abandoned gunpowder magazine in the Wolborski Forest north of Piotrków Trybunalski was the site of another 42 executions.
+Around the same time, 117 Poles, mostly from Sandomierz, were shot in the woods near Góry Wysokie.
+On 29 June, one of the largest mass executions in the district took place in the Brzask Forest near Skarżysko-Kamienna: 760 prisoners were killed there, together with 19 residents of Królewiec who had been detained during a raid on the Detached Unit.
+At the same time, 42 more people were executed at an abandoned gunpowder magazine in the Wolborski Forest, north of Piotrków Trybunalski.

 In the city of Radom itself, approximately 258 Poles were executed in a series of seven mass executions in the Firlej district from May to July.
 (Note: Older accounts put this total lower, around 228.)
 A total of 87 were shot in the woods near Olsztyn and Apolonka (Note: Based on a local court's investigation immediately after the war, historian Maria Wardzyńska has reported 400 victims at Olsztyn and an additional 60 at Apolonka.
 More detailed later research has not verified these numbers.) in three mass executions.
 Five were shot in the yard at Częstochowa prison.